List of political parties in Vietnam

 This article lists political parties in Vietnam.

 Vietnam is a Marxist–Leninist one-party state based on democratic centralism.
 Only one political party, the Communist Party of Vietnam (Đảng Cộng Sản Việt Nam) is legally allowed to hold effective power.
 Vietnamese elections conform to the popular front principle used in communist countries.
-The united front in Vietnam is called the Vietnamese Fatherland Front and is led by the Communist Party of Vietnam.
+The united front in Vietnam is called the Vietnam Fatherland Front and is led by the Communist Party of Vietnam.